-This one-skillet recipe is my go-to for dressing up cheap chops!
+This one-skillet Tuscan pork chop recipe is my go-to for dressing up cheap chops!
 Inexpensive and loaded with flavor, they are quick to cook on busy nights in a rich cream sauce loaded with peppers, spinach, and beans.

 Pork chops are one of my favorite cuts.
 One I am guilty of not making enough of.
-But they are loaded with flavor, quick and easy to make on busy weeknights and I love that they are so inexpensive compared to beef.
+But they are loaded with flavor, quick and easy to make on busy weeknights.
+And of course, I love that they are so inexpensive compared to beef.

 These chops are incredibly easy to make and remind me of luxurious restaurant quality meals.
 They are served in a rich pan sauce with cream and sprinkled with fontina right before being served hot.